meditationstuff/protocol_1/index.md

 * Meditation for the Love of It Kempton
 * https://vividness.live/2015/11/27/emptiness-form-and-dzogchen-ethics/ last accessed: 20200413
 * Maté, Gabor.
 Scattered minds: The origins and healing of attention deficit disorder.
 Vintage Canada, 2011.
-* Bollas, Christopher.
-The shadow of the object: Psychoanalysis of the unthought known.
-Columbia University Press, 1987.
 * Bollas, Christopher, and Sacha Bollas.
 Catch them before they fall: The psychoanalysis of breakdown.
 Vol. 978.
 No. 0-63726.
 Routledge, 2012.
 * Sidman, Murray.
 Coercion and its fallout.
 Boston: Authors Cooperative, 1989.
 * Walker, Pete.
 Complex PTSD: From surviving to thriving: A guide and map for recovering from childhood trauma.
 Createspace Independent Pub, 2013.